What Is an Exercise High?: Science, Benefits & How to Feel It Safely

 The mistake: Thinking you need to suffer to get the benefits.
 Sprinting until you're gasping.

-Why it matters: High-intensity exercise spikes stress hormones and arousal, which can override the calming effects.
+Why it matters: Very vigorous exercise may not produce the same short-term anxiety reducing effects observed with moderate-intensity exercise in some individuals..
 Research shows moderate intensity produces better acute anxiety reduction than very hard intensity.

 The fix: Find the "comfortably hard" zone—challenging but sustainable.
 You should be working but not suffering.